exciting-io/printer/README.md

 You should also download and install

 * The [Thermal Printer Library][arduino-library] which supports printing "rich" graphics
+* The [Bounce][arduino-bounce] arduino library, which makes the button more reliable
 * [PhantomJS][], which plays a part in converting HTML-based designs into data that the printer can understand

 Hardware Setup